wp-plugins/stripe-woocommerce-addon/readme.txt

 14. This plugin currently supports Multiple Currency accepted one at a time Irrespective of store base currency See Screenshot No.2
 15. This plugin supports to enable alowed shipping method.
 16. This plugin supports dynamic cards logo based on cards allowed in Plugin settings
-17. This plugin readily works with <a href="http://www.cartspan.com/">CartSpan</a> for Credit Card payment reconciliation process for the merchant.
+17. This plug-in supports the **<a href="http://www.cartspan.com/">CartSpan</a> QuickBooks accounting integration** by providing detailed payment methods for account reconciliation.
+This functionality is not available with any other payment gateway or WooCommerce accounting integration.

 Also See